awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-storage-config.md

 **To extend the Docker logical volume**

-The easiest way to add storage to your container instances is to terminate the existing instances and launch new ones with larger data storage volumes\.
+The easiest way to add storage to your Amazon EC2 instances is to terminate the existing instances and launch new ones with larger data storage volumes\.
 However, if you are unable to do this, you can add storage to the volume group that Docker uses and extend its logical volume by following these steps\.
 **Note**
-If your container instance storage is filling up too quickly, there are a few actions that you can take to reduce this effect:
+If your Amazon EC2 instance storage is filling up too quickly, there are a few actions that you can take to reduce this effect:
 \(Amazon ECS container agent 1\.8\.0 and later\) Reduce the amount of time that stopped or exited containers remain on your container instances\.
 The `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION` agent configuration variable sets the time duration to wait from when a task is stopped until the Docker container is removed \(by default, this value is 3 hours\)\.
 This removes the Docker container data\.
 If this value is set too low, you may not be able to inspect your stopped containers or view the logs before they are removed\.
 For more information, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.
-Remove non\-running containers and unused images from your container instances\.
+Remove non\-running containers and unused images from your Amazon EC2 instances\.
 You can use the following example commands to manually remove stopped containers and unused images\.
 Deleted containers cannot be inspected later, and deleted images must be pulled again before starting new containers from them\.
-To remove non\-running containers, execute the following command on your container instance:
+To remove non\-running containers, execute the following command on your Amazon EC2 instance:

   ```
   $ docker rm $(docker ps -aq)
   ```
-To remove unused images, execute the following command on your container instance:
+To remove unused images, execute the following command on your Amazon EC2 instance:

   ```
   $ docker rmi $(docker images -q)